stsichler/portal_reloaded_vr/README.md

 5. Set to x64 Debug or Release
 6. Build -> Build Solution

-Note: After building, it will attempt to copy the new d3d11.dll to your Portal Revolution/bin/win64 directory.
+Note: After building, it will attempt to copy the new d3d11.dll and dxgi.dll to your Portal Revolution/bin/win64 directory.

 ## Based on
 * Brilliant Portal 2 VR mod from [Gistix](https://github.com/Gistix/portal2vr)